frombeirutwithlove/ProtestTips/ReadMe.md

 - Some undercover cops might encourage protesters to be violent.
 Don't get provoked.
 - Once you get out of the protest - hide anything that may show that you were actually attending a protest (flags/banners/wet clothing)
-- Don’t go back home alone, police/undercover police may be waiting for you.
+- Don't go back home alone, police/undercover police may be waiting for you.
 - If you are using a gas mask, make sure to change the filters every day.
-- If you forget to turn off your location settings, take meandering routes to confuse your phone’s location in case police are looking at phone location data.
+- If you forget to turn off your location settings, take meandering routes to confuse your phone's location in case police are looking at phone location data.

-### If you're hit with tear gas / pepper spray
+### If you're hit with tear gas/pepper spray
 _Mace and pepper spray are  mostly the same thing.
 Mace is a brand name.
 Most Mace products today are OC based, with OC being the active capsicum ingredient in pepper spray.
 Tear gas used in the US is mostly aerosolized CS powder._